King and Queen County motorcycle accident lawyers

 Another cause of accidents is a vehicle changing lanes into, or in front of the motorcycle.
 This often occurs because the motorcycle gets obscured by the other driver’s blind spot.

 Most motorcycle fatalities (74 percent) are caused by head-on collisions.
 Only 6 percent of motorcycle accidents are caused by the bike being hit from behind, and the rest are by side collisions.
-What would be a minor sideswipe for a car can be a deadly collision for a motorcyclist.
+What would be a minor sideswipe for a car can be a deadly crash for a motorcyclist.

 Because motorcycles don’t offer the protection afforded by cars and trucks, motorcyclists tend to suffer worse injuries.
 We’ve seen bikers with road rash, broken legs and arms, ruptured internal organs, crush injuries that sometimes require amputation, traumatic brain injury (especially if a helmet wasn’t worn), and spinal damage.
 Some motorcyclists have had to be rushed by ambulance to Riverside Hospital in Gloucester or MCV in Richmond to save their lives.

-If you’ve been in a motorcycle accident in King and Queen, you’ve likely racked up some serious medical bills and missed a significant amount of work.
+If you’ve been in a motorcycle wreck in King and Queen, you’ve likely racked up some serious medical bills and missed a significant amount of work.
 If your accident was the result of another driver’s mistake, you can file a claim against their insurance company.
 You may be able to recover money for your lost wages, medical bills, pain and suffering, permanent injury, property loss, and more.

 Further, if you’ve lost a loved one in a motorcycle accident, you may be entitled to wrongful death damages, which include funeral and burial expenses, medical bills, future income and benefits, and pain and suffering of the deceased before death.